tommekevda/radarr-sonarr-jellyfin-notifier/README.md

 - The app exposes two endpoints: `/radarr-webhook` for Radarr and `/sonarr-webhook` for Sonarr.
 - Radarr/Sonarr should send custom headers: `X-Jellyfin-Url` (your Jellyfin server URL) and `X-Jellyfin-Api-Key` (your Jellyfin API key).
 - Upon receiving a Radarr or Sonarr event, the app triggers a refresh on the Jellyfin library by calling the Jellyfin API.
-- Optionally, you can target specific libraries by sending `X-Jellyfin-Library-Ids` with a comma-separated list of Jellyfin library `ItemId` values.
-If omitted, all libraries are refreshed.
+- Optionally, you can target specific libraries by sending:
+  - `X-Jellyfin-Library-Ids`: comma-separated Jellyfin library `ItemId` values, **or**
+  - `X-Jellyfin-Collection-Types`: comma-separated library `CollectionType` values (e.g. `movies,tvshows,music,boxsets`), which are resolved to matching libraries.
+  - If both headers are absent, all libraries are refreshed.
+If both are present, `X-Jellyfin-Library-Ids` takes precedence.

 ## Flask Application